MostafaAlaa297/AbyssCord/README.md

 ## Technology
 HTML, Css, javascript ES6, DOM, Agora, Passport.js, MongoDB.
 ## Description
-in AbyssCord once you register ,you will be able to Create a room ,invite people to these rooms, , knows who is in the room with you, start a real-time chat with them, join stream and start a voice / video call, share your screen to everyone on stream.
+In AbyssCord once you register, you will be able to Create a room, invite people to these rooms, knows who is in the room with you, start a real-time chat with them, join stream and start a voice / video call, share your screen to everyone on stream.

 The website is using Agora RTM to handle creating and joining the rooms and Agora RTC to handle The communication between the users using DOM.

-Also we are using MongoDB and Passport.js to store and authenticate users.
+Also, we are using MongoDB and Passport.js to store and authenticate users.
 ## Snippets
 **1- Login**